 These clubs are usually of the blade design and are also known as ‘muscle backed’.

-The technology evolution to the cast irons started in the eighties and by the mid-1990s almost half the PGA pros tour were still using forged irons.
-Fifteen years later this percentage was back up to eighty percent.
+The technological evolution to cast irons started in the eighties, and by the mid-1990s, almost half the PGA pros tour were still using forged irons.
+Fifteen years later, this percentage was back up to eighty percent.
 There are probably two reasons for this move back to forged irons and away from cast options.

-It was felt that playing with the cast irons, with the ‘game improvement’ benefits of the cavity back and larger more forgiving sweet spot could lead to sloppiness.
-Getting used to the forgiveness you tend to not be too concerned about hitting a sweet solid shot and if this habit transfers to the driver you are looking for trouble.
+Many players felt that playing with the cast irons, with the ‘game improvement’ benefits of the cavity back and larger, more forgiving sweet spot, could lead to sloppiness.
+Getting used to the forgiveness, you tend to not be too concerned about hitting a sweet solid shot, and if this habit transfers to the driver, you are looking for trouble.

-Secondly, the manufacturers were able to borrow from the technology of the cast irons and produce forged irons with cavity backs, thus providing the best of both worlds.
+Secondly, the manufacturers could borrow from the cast irons’ technology and produce forged irons with cavity backs, thus providing the best of both worlds.